Yes-IT/Wood-wric/src/content/get-started/index.md

                           <h2>Search Wood Jobs &amp; Careers</h2>

                           <p>From custom cabinetmaking and woodworking to CNC machining and CAD design to woodturning and architectural millwork, the right wood industry job is waiting for you.
-If you are a military vet, you may already have the experience level to qualify.</p>
+If you are a military vet, you may already have the experience level to qualify.

-      <p>Most wood industry careers do require some level of experience.
+      Most wood industry careers do require some level of experience.
 But some jobs, such as an entry-level interior trim carpenter, will train you if you have no experience.</p>

       <h3>U.S. wood industry jobs</h3>